-The Americans with Disabilities Act was signed into law in 1990, with additional amendments in 2009.
-This landmark civil rights law prohibits discrimination based on disability and imposes accessibility requirements on public accommodations, including libraries.The primary government resource on the ADA is www.ada.gov.
+The Americans with Disabilities Act (ADA) was signed into law in 1990, with additional amendments in 2009.
+This landmark civil rights law prohibits discrimination based on disability and imposes accessibility requirements on public accommodations, including libraries.The primary government resource on the ADA the U.S. Department of Justice's ADA website.
 Title II of the law applies to municipal and state-funded libraries.
 Title III of the law applies to businesses and non-profits, including association libraries.

 Some resources about the ADA's effect on library buildings and services:

 By integrating concepts of Universal Design into your library, you can ensure that buildings and services can be used by the broadest number of people.
-As Connecticut's population ages, Universal Design is increasingly important.
-Check out these resources:
+For an overview of Universal Design and its concepts, visit the Centre for Excellence in Universal Design's About Universal Design page.
+For more information, check out these resources:

 Connecticut State Library | 231 Capitol Avenue, Hartford, CT 06106 | 860-757-6500 * Toll-free 866-886-4478